tupl-tufts/rdl/README.md

 *[github head only]*

-To add types to Ruby on Rails, use `require 'rdl_rails'` instead.
-In development and test mode, this call will load `rdl`, `rdl_types`, and will load extra type annotations for Rails.
+To add types to Ruby on Rails, use `require 'types/rails'` instead.
+In development and test mode, this call will load `rdl`, `types/core`, and will load extra type annotations for Rails.
 In production mode, this call will load `rdl_disable`.

 Place the `require` call in `application.rb` after the `Bundler.require` call.
 (This placement is needed so the Rails version string is available and the Rails environment is loaded):